 The decision to set up the Working Group was taken at an informal meeting of the Chairpersons of European Affairs Committees of Parliaments of the EU Member States on the Commission Work Programme (CWP) and the "yellow card", held in Brussels on 19 January 2015, which was upheld at the meeting of the Chairpersons of European Affairs Committees (COSAC) of EU Parliaments in Riga on 1-2 February 2014.
+The participants of the COSAC Chairpersons meeting in Riga agreed that the work of the Working Group would be headed by Ms Agnieszka Pomaska, Chairperson of the European Union Affairs Committee of the Polish Sejm, with membership composed of interested Chairpersons of European Affairs Committees of Parliaments of the EU Member States and the EP.
 The Working Group was tasked with exploring the possibility of: